Caroline Marshall Woodward

-Caroline Marshall Woodward (née, Marshall; after marriage, Mrs. C. L. M. Woodward; and, Caroline C. Marshal Woodward; October 12, 1828 – November 28, 1890) was a 19th-century American author.
-Her poems "The Old, Old Stairs" and "Dumb Voices" ranked her among the best writers of her day.
+Caroline Marshall Woodward (née, Marshall; after marriage, Mrs. C. L. M. Woodward; and, Caroline C. Marshal Woodward; 1828–1890) was an American author and poet from New Hampshire.
+She gained recognition among nineteenth-century literary circles for her lyrical works, "The Old, Old Stairs" and "Dumb Voices".
+After her marriage, she lived successively in Ohio and Indiana, where she also studied languages and art while continuing to write for leading periodicals.

 Biography

 Caroline L. Marshall was born in Newmarket, New Hampshire, October 12, 1828.
 Her father.
 Capt.
 John Marshall, was a native of Concord, Massachusetts.
 She had at least two siblings, brothers, John H. and Thomas R.

-At the age of eight, Woodward started a diary, which she never neglected, often writing in rhyme.
+At the age of eight, Woodward started a diary, and was consistent in keeping it up, often writing in rhyme.

 On December 25, 1848, she married William W. Woodward, in Concord, New Hampshire.
-In 1852, they removed to Wooster, Ohio.
-There they buried their son, aged four years.
-They then removed to Fort Wayne, Indiana.
-Mr. Woodward was a railroad contractor.
-He, with his brother, M. E. Woodward, and Charles Fletcher, built a part of the Wabash Railroad.
-He also superintended the construction of the Pittsburg Railroad.
+In 1852, they moved to Wooster, Ohio.
+There, they buried their son, aged four years.
+Their next move was to Fort Wayne, Indiana, where Mr. Woodward worked as a railroad contractor.
+With his brother, M. E. Woodward, and Charles Fletcher, they built a part of the Wabash Railroad.
+Mr. Woodward also superintended the construction of the Pittsburg Railroad.

-In Fort Wayne, she commenced the study of French and German.
-Having mastered those languages, she turned her attention to oil painting, and started taking lessons.
-Believing that she was given improper instruction, she gave up her tuition and proceeded to learn art for herself.
-She also kept up her writing, becoming a contributor to some of the leading magazines of the country.
+In Fort Wayne, she began studying French and German.
+Later, she took lessons in oil painting, but believing that she was given improper instruction, she gave up her tuition and proceeded to learn art for herself.
+Woodward also kept up her writing, becoming a contributor to some of the leading magazines of the country.
 Her poems "The Old, Old Stairs" and "Dumb Voices" ranked her among the best writers of her day.

 For the last 20 years of her life, Woodward resided at the "Wood Mansion" in Fort Wayne.
-She was sick for about two months before she died in Fort Wayne, November 28, 1890, age 62, of heart-failure, following an attack of influenza.
+She was sick for about two months before she died in Fort Wayne, on November 28, 1890, age 62, of heart-failure, following an attack of influenza.